cpp-linter/cpp-linter-action/README.md

 - **Description**: Set this option to true or false to enable or disable the use of a thread comment that basically says 'Looks Good To Me' (when all checks pass).
   - See `thread-comments` option for further details.
-- Default: true (as is no LGTM comment used)
+- Default: true (meaning no LGTM comment used)

 #### `step-summary`